khalidmadih/Constructor-Hangman---Node/README.md

 # Introduction
-A NodeJS Hangman game using constructors
+A NodeJS Hangman game using constructors.

 This is Node.js app that incorporates constructors, objects, user-input, and constructors.
 The theme for the game is characters from the world famous tv series Game of Thrones.